Porcelain Inlay and Porcelain Onlay

 Inlays and Onlays

-Onlays protect teeth similarly to crowns but conserve more natural tooth structure.
-Onlays should provide decades of service.
-Our Doctor has restored beauty and function to the teeth of thousands of patients through the placement of custom-crafted inlays and onlays.
+Onlays are similar to crowns but conserve more of the natural tooth structure.
+With proper care, onlays should provide a lifetime of service.
+Our dental experts at Westside Center for Periodontics and Implant dentistry has brought back the beauty and function to the teeth of thousands of patients through custom inlays and onlays.

 How are inlays and onlays done?